wvhulle/streams-eurorust-2025/presentation.typ

     })
   ]

-  *Key insight:* Only the bottom layer requires `async` - everything above could theoretically be synchronous!
+  Only the bottom layer requires `async` - everything above could theoretically be synchronous!
+(See book by _Carl Fredrik Samson_)

 ]